Utah State vs. Hawaii College Football Odds, Plays and Insights - NewsBreak

 Hawaii Stats and Trends

-- In Hawaii's eight games this year, it has three wins against the spread.
+- Hawaii has three wins against the spread in eight games this season.

-- The Rainbow Warriors have covered the spread twice this season when underdogs by 5.5 points or more (in five chances).
+- The Rainbow Warriors have been underdogs by 5.5 points or more five times this season and have covered the spread twice.

-- Hawaii's games this season have hit the over on two of seven set point totals (28.6%).
+- Hawaii's games this year have hit the over two times in seven opportunities (28.6%).

-- Hawaii is 1-1 against the spread and 3-0 overall in games when it puts up more than 28.7 points.
+- Hawaii is 1-1 against the spread and 3-0 overall in games when it scores more than 28.7 points.

-- When Hawaii picks up more than 445.7 yards, the team is 1-2 against the spread and 3-1 overall.
+- In games that Hawaii amasses over 445.7 yards, the team is 1-2 against the spread and 3-1 overall.

 - The Rainbow Warriors have turned the ball over 19 times this season, nine more turnovers than the Aggies have forced (10).